 Did you know you were soul mates when you discovered you both loved a particular film or TV show?
 Are you both avid readers or Scrabble aficionados?
 Give a nod to the story and fabric of your relationship through a few thematic details, without going overboard.
 For example, a “Dr. Who”-inspired phone booth and cake topper make for some fun photo ops, while classic novels and stacks of vintage books speak to your literary leanings as a couple.

 A venue, city, state, or even country can reinforce the wedding aesthetic you’re going for.
 Think about your wedding venue and go from there.
 If your heart is set on a formal, black tie event, having it at a rustic barn might not be the best location.
-If you’ve booked a plantation in Charleston, you likely want to take advantage of your surroundings and have an outdoor fête.
 If yours is a destination wedding, say “aloha” to local foods, drinks, and even florals.
 Out-of-town guests will also love experiencing local or regional details via your wedding reception, so keep these in mind as you plan.

 Wedding season exists for a reason, and while we’re all about a snowy white wedding, your dreams of an outdoor dance floor can quickly get buried (literally and metaphorically) if you’re planning a January soirée.
 Consider temperatures, potential weather threats, and the state of the surrounding trees and foliage when contemplating your wedding theme.
 Conversely, the date of your wedding may make your wedding theme a no-brainer.
 We’re seen some awesome Halloween nuptials and have a soft spot for Christmas and New Year’s Eve weddings.